jacobfriisstrand/kea_html_restaurant/README.md

 - **Home**: Introduction to the restaurant.
 - **Food Menu**: Lists the restaurant's menu items.
 - **Contact**: Contact information and a contact form.

+No CSS has been used for this assigment.